"Non-Existence and Predication." 1985/86. Grazer Philosophische Studien no. 25/26.

-Reprinted in: Martin A. Coleman (ed.) - The Essential Santayana: Selected Writings - Bloomington, Indiana University Press, 2009,
+Reprinted also in: Martin A. Coleman (ed.), The Essential Santayana: Selected Writings, Bloomington: Indiana University Press, 2009,

 article as the first chapter of his Realms of Being.
 The 1924 article was republished in Obiter Scripta, and in a letter to the editors of

 Engllish translation of: Sprache und Logik, Studium Generale, 9, 1956, pp. 57-77.

 equivocations dealt with were already known to Aristotle and the Scholastics.
 Most of the inspiration for my observations comes from the logical and

 See in particular the § 2.
 The Functions of 'Is' pp. 204-215.